gaenseklein/slidenotes/tutorials/chart.md

 ---
 ## datastructure

-as we mentioned before: charts are the representation of data. this data has to be accessible in a certain form. in the previous example we always used the form which is the best and easiest way for us humans to get it right. for small graphs like this, mostly written by hand on the fly, its the best. so lets say its the slidenote-style.  unfortunately this is seldom the case with real data you want to use. because data in the real world comes from other sources and certainly you dont want to write them again by hand to use them. so what to do? write your own regex or changing it by hand? hopefully not.
+as we mentioned before: charts are the representation of data. this data has to be accessible in a certain form. in the previous example we always used the form which is the best and easiest way for us humans to get it right. for small graphs like this, mostly written by hand on the fly, its the best. so lets say it's the *slidenotes-style*.  unfortunately this is seldom the case with real data you want to use. because data in the real world comes from other sources and you certainly don't want to write them again by hand. so what to do? write your own regex or changing it by hand? hopefully **not**.

 ###supported datastructures: